 Work is complete on a railroad bridge carrying the North Carolina Railroad tracks over Hopson Road as well as a passing siding track in Durham and Morrisville.

 The addition of a passing siding track allows passenger trains to pass slower freight trains, improving service reliability.

 The bridge over Hopson Road eliminates the risk of vehicle/train collisions, improves safety for vehicle and rail passengers and reduces vehicle and train traffic congestion.

 Work also helps increase train speeds and reduce travel times for passenger service.

-This project is among improvements to the NCRR corridor between Raleigh and Charlotte to increase railroad capacity, efficiency, and safety.
+This project is part of the Piedmont Improvement Program, a series of improvements to the railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.

 Resources for Local Property Owners